shiinamiyuki/mcgp/README.md

 We use a custom fork of libigl which uses [embree](https://www.embree.org/api.html) for high-performance BVH building and closest point query.
 Passing -DLIBIGL_WITH_EMBREE=ON to turn on this feature (OFF by default).
 It will take around 15 minutes for the first build.

 ## Sample Code
-The `tutorials` folder containing many runnable examples.
+The `tutorials` folder contains many runnable examples.
+Make sure the working directory is `./build`.

 ## Implementation
 To our best knowledge, as of today, this is the only open-source MCGP with a decent amount of features implemented.